ocinz/ocinz/README.md

 ### Hi Mate 👋
+# My Name is Ahmad Hafid, a Front End Developer
 <!--
 **ocinz/ocinz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.